soplang/soplang/SOPLANG_MVP.md

 // Using comparison expressions in switch statements dooro (student_score >= 90) {
     xaalad run {
-        qor("Waxaad heshay darajo A")  // You got an A grade }
+        bandhig("Waxaad heshay darajo A")  // You got an A grade }
     xaalad been {
-        qor("Waxaad heshay darajo kale")  // You got another grade }
+        bandhig("Waxaad heshay darajo kale")  // You got another grade }
 }